DavVratChadha/Neural-Style-Transfer/README.md

 (https://www.researchgate.net/publication/318830253_Demystifying_Neural_Style_Transfer)

 ## Note
 The papers state to use noise to genarate image similar to content image and then apply NST to transfer art style from style image to create the final image.
-But, in my mode, instead to using noise, I simply use content image and apply NST to it.
-This is done to make the overall process simpler and it requires lesser compute.
+But, in my code, instead to using noise, I simply use content image and apply NST to it.
+This is done to make the overall process simpler and it requires lesser computation.